microsoft/fluentui-react-native/packages/components/Menu/SPEC.md

 A `Menu` can be made scrollable to show a long list of menu items by setting the `maxHeight` prop on `MenuPopover`.
 If the user never sets `maxHeight` and content does overflow, overflowing menu items would simply be cut off.
 Omitting the `maxHeight` prop will be render a non-scrollable menu.

+When menu items end up being wider than the default width, scrollable menu will wrap content between words.
+For longer text without space, it will do an ellipsis with a tail.

-Width of a default menu is 160px, but a scrollable menu has a minWidth of 175px to account for the width of the vertical scrollview.
-If your menuItems’ content require a larger minWidth, you’d have to set a larger minWidth on the `<MenuList>`.
+If your menuItems’ content require a larger minWidth, you’d have to set a larger minWidth on the `<MenuPopover>`. **Menu's width does not expand dynamically and you will have to specify a larger minwidth.
+(NOT SUPPORTED YET)**

 ```ts
 <Menu>